-We reimburse the costs of the first three IVF attempts to become pregnant per treated female insured person (including the medicine and the required storage of the embryos).
+We reimburse the costs of the first 3 IVF attempts to become pregnant per treated female insured person (including the medicine and the required storage of the embryos).

-- there must be medical grounds; - the female insured person must be less than 43 years old when the attempt is initiated; - an insured person who is over 43 years old and who made the IVF attempt before she reached the age of 43 is entitled to have the attempt completed; - if the female insured person is younger than 38 a maximum of one embryo will be returned in a first or second attempt; - if the female insured person is between 38 and 42 years of age, two embryos can be returned in a first or second attempt, if this is justified on medical grounds; - the treatment must be performed at an IVF centre licensed to apply IVF treatments under the Special Medical Procedures Act (WBMV); - the costs of embryo storage are reimbursed only if the individual insured person is entitled to reimbursement for IVF or ICSI treatment under her healthcare insurance.
+- there must be medical grounds: - the female insured person must be less than 43 years old when the attempt is initiated; - an insured person who is over 43 years old and who made the IVF attempt before she reached the age of 43 is entitled to have the attempt completed; - if the female insured person is younger than 38 a maximum of 1 embryo will be returned in a first or second attempt; - if the female insured person is between 38 and 42 years of age, 2 embryos can be returned in a first or second attempt, if this is justified on medical grounds; - the treatment must be performed at an IVF centre licensed to apply IVF treatments under the Special Medical Procedures Act (WBMV); - the costs of embryo storage are reimbursed only if the individual insured person is entitled to reimbursement for IVF or ICSI treatment under her healthcare insurance; - as regards the ICSI treatment, the criteria included in the Subfertility guideline.